 - A booster vaccine should then be given every 3 years

-- Rabies is not very common in the Phoenix Valley
+- Rabies in dogs is rare in the Phoenix Valley

 - This bacterial disease attacks the kidneys and liver of infected dogs and can be transmitted to humans.